Control Flow

 Note

-Some of the things that are called "functions" in in this document are actually "macros" or "special forms" in Clojure.
+Some of the things that are called "functions" in this document are actually "macros" or "special forms" in Clojure.
 The distinction is not particularly important here, but worth mentioning.

 Starting a Program🔗